 Important to note is that once the application to the Injuries Board is submitted, the clock stops on the two year time limit while they assess the claim.Learn more about Time Limits

 Upon assessment of your claim, the Injuries Board will look at past personal injury cases and injuries similar to yours to determine how much compensation they will suggest.
-They do this by referring to the ‘Book of Quantum’.
-The Book of Quantum is a record of personal injury cases, specific injuries and how much they settled for.
+They do this by referring to the Judicial Council’s personal injury guidelines.
+These personal injury guidelines are used by PIAB and the Courts to enable them to ensure consistency in the awards of monetary damages in successful personal injuries claims.
 Use our compensation estimator to get an insight into how much you may be awarded for your injury.

 Having reviewed your claim, the Injuries Board will revert back to you with a suggested compensation amount.
 This would be then paid to you by the party at fault.
 You will then need to consider whether to agree to this or not.
 At this time, your solicitor will be able to advise you on the best route forward, but ultimately it will be your decision whether to accept this first offer or not.

 There are two possible outcomes from this stage: